DJDanl/cpp-docs.pt-br/docs/atl/reference/iolecontrolimpl-class.md

 #### <a name="parameters"></a>Parâmetros
  `T`
- Sua classe derivada de `IOleControlImpl`.
+ A classe derivada de `IOleControlImpl`.

 ## <a name="members"></a>Membros